Is It Safe to Travel to Nigeria in 2026?

 Bayelsa

-Do not travel due to crime and kidnapping.
+Do not travel due to crime, kidnapping, and unrest.

 Borno

-Do not travel due to terrorism and kidnapping.
+Do not travel due to terrorism, crime, and kidnapping.

 Delta

-Do not travel due to crime and kidnapping.
+Do not travel due to crime, kidnapping, and unrest.

 Enugu

-Do not travel due to crime and kidnapping.
+Do not travel due to crime, kidnapping, and unrest.

 Gombe